spybitstrix/airport-management/README.md

 ## 👥 Team

-Built in 24 hours for a hackathon challenge.
+Built in 24 hours for a hackathon challenge/college projects.

 ---